On-the-Fly Shortest Path QGIS plugin

 Section: Display

-The Rubberband is the visual element displaying the path from the start point to the end point.
-You can select the desired color/opacity and size of the Rubberband.
+The Path is the visual element displaying the route from the start marker to the end marker.
+You can select the desired color/opacity and the line width.

 The Coordinate format may be selected from a variety of options (with or without a comma separator, xy or yx), so that they can be easily copied and pasted to other applications that require a specific format.